 - Unique Newsletter Emails per Unique Visitor Goal: 10%

 This metric measures the effectiveness at capturing emails.
 In order to hit goals for known users, and ultimately round out the approaches to drive subscription conversions, a robust email database and offers are a successful approach.
+At a recent LMA summit, all of the publisher panelists emphasized the critical need for pubs to continuously collect reader emails.

 - Newsletter Unique Open Rate and CTR Goal: Open 40%, click 10%